AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 --- snip ---
 ```

 @sharebrained observed there was some framing taking place.
 Each burst started and ended with either a "\~" (0x7e) or a "\|" (0x7c).
 One direction of the conversation was consistent in using "\~" only.
 The other had seemingly random use of either "\~" or "\|".
-Weird.
 He remembered this from some recent [HDLC](https://en.wikipedia.org/wiki/High-Level_Data_Link_Control) telecom and [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) dabbling.
 Messages start and end with 0x7e.
 But the 0x7c characters in the bursts from one direction were... confusing.

 @miek was onboard with the data being HDLC.
 His recovered data was looking similar.